kg6zjl/pick/README.md

 ```

 ### Development
 Deps are `direnv` `asdf` and covered by the brew install command below.
-Once those are installed run `make setup` to bootstrap your local rust development environment.
+Once those are installed run `task setup` to bootstrap your local rust development environment.
 ```
-brew install direnv asdf
-make setup
-cd ../ && cd - && direnv allow
+brew install direnv asdf go-task task setup cd ../ && cd - && direnv allow

 # verify that direnv sourced the correct rust install
 which rustc
 # should show $HOME/.asdf/installs/rust/x.x.x/bin/rustc
 ```

+Before making a Pull Request, please run `task test` which will run build, tests, and integration tests.

 ### AI Warning
 This rust code was mostly AI generated thanks to Copilot